1) Overview of USPS and UPS Carrier in eCommerce Shipping

 8) UPS Services

 UPS offers a wide range of services to fulfill your shipping needs.
 Listed below is a brief rundown of some of them.

-- UPS Ground: This is the most economical, affordable and basic shipping service offered.
-Though it is affordable, it is not time-sensitive and the delivery can be completed within two to five business days.
+- UPS Ground: This is the most economical, affordable, and basic shipping service.
+Though affordable, it is not time-sensitive, and the delivery can be completed within two to five business days.

 - UPS Next-day Air: UPS is most recognized for its next-day delivery services that allow packages to be delivered on the next business day.
-With this option, there are two other options available - Early and Saver - the former being delivered in the afternoon and the latter being a delivery after 4 pm local time.
+With this option, two other options are available - Early and Saver - the former being delivered in the afternoon and the latter being delivered after 4 pm local time.

 - UPS Express Critical: This is the fastest delivery option and is available 24/7.
-The delivery route is decided based on the destination of the package and all possible methods of shipping are used.
+The delivery route is decided based on the package's destination, and all possible shipping methods are used.
 However, the downside is that it is much more expensive than the rest of the options.

 9) USPS Services

-USPS offers a completely different set of delivery options, especially for businesses and individuals who wish to send out mail and small personal packages.
+USPS offers a completely different delivery option, especially for businesses and individuals who wish to send out mail and small personal packages.
 Listed below is a brief list of the services offered by the company.

-- Media Mail: This is a special service for sending out media like audio files and educational videos.
+- Media Mail: This special service is for sending out media like audio files and educational videos.
 Shippers need to follow specific guidelines for handling the different kinds of media, and delivery of this kind ranges from 2- 8 business days, the maximum weight is 70lbs.

 - First Class Mail: This service is specifically offered to those who wish to send out small packages weighing 13lbs or less and small envelopes.
 The estimated delivery time is 1-3 business days.

 - Priority Mail: This service delivers packages within 1- 3 business days and offers a flat rate for any package below 70lbs.